hknd23/idcempy/CONTRIBUTING.md

 ## Feature Requests

 We welcome any requests to add new features.
+The feature request issue template is available to facilitate the process.
 That said, please ensure that your request to add a new feature, for example, fits the objectives and scope of the `IDCeMPy`.
-Please use the feature request template when creating an issue and provide as much detail as possible and ensure that the feature that you intend to add is compatible with other features included in this package.
+Please provide as much detail as possible and ensure that the feature that you intend to add is compatible with other features included in this package.

 ## Issues